-The Secretary may cancel the license of any license holder who violates the Tobacco Products Act or any applicable Administrative Rule made pursuant to the provisions of the Tobacco Products Act, or who engages in the illegal sale of cigarettes (G.S.
+The Secretary may revoke the license of any licensee who violates the Tobacco Products Act or any applicable Administrative Rule made pursuant to the provisions of the Tobacco Products Act, or who engages in the illegal sale of cigarettes (G.S.
 14-401.18).